Cyrus Todiwala: Awards

 In 2000, Todiwala was awarded an MBE for services to the restaurant and catering industry.
 He was subsequently appointed an OBE in the 2010 New Year's Honours List.
 He was given a special award at the Craft Guild of Chefs awards in 2012 for "outstanding contribution to the industry".
 He has subsequently become a judge for The Catey Awards.

 He has long been a proponent of staff training, and earned an Investors in People for Café Spice Namasté.
 This training approach also saw him awarded an Education and Training Catey award in 2005.
 Also in 2005, he won the special award at the Springboard Awards for Excellence.

 In 2009, he was given an honorary doctorate by London Metropolitan University.
 He was also made an honorary professor of Thames Valley University and a Deputy Lieutenant of Greater London.
-He was also named in the foodie section of the Evening Standard's list of London's one thousand most influential people in 2010.
+He was also named in the foodie section of the Evening Standards list of London's one thousand most influential people in 2010.
 This saw him listed alongside other chefs such as Gordon Ramsay, Heston Blumenthal and Jamie Oliver.
 He was first listed in Who's Who in 2011.